jhuesser/mysql-backup/README.md

 ##Task 3: Restore
 - Delete the example table.
 Test the restore: decrypt, depackage and import the backup manually.
 - Create a bash script, which automates the above proccess.

+#Notes
+The import file is aviable at www.domayntec.ch/addressen.sql